Internet privacy: Google Street View

-Google Street View, released in the U.S. in the 2000's, is currently the subject of an ongoing debate about possible infringement on individual privacy.
+Google Street View, released in the U.S. in the 2000s, is currently the subject of an ongoing debate about possible infringement on individual privacy.
 Researchers have argued that Google Street View "facilitate[s] identification and disclosure with more immediacy and less abstraction."
 The medium through which Street View disseminates information, the photograph, is very immediate in the sense that it can potentially provide direct information and evidence about a person's whereabouts, activities, and private property.
 Moreover, the technology's disclosure of information about a person is less abstract in the sense that, if photographed, a person is represented on Street View in a virtual replication of his or her own real-life appearance.
 In other words, the technology removes abstractions of a person's appearance or that of his or her personal belongings – there is an immediate disclosure of the person and object, as they visually exist in real life.
 Although Street View began to blur license plates and people's faces in 2008, the technology is faulty and does not entirely ensure against accidental disclosure of identity and private property.

 The researchers note that "many of the concerns leveled at Street View stem from situations where its photograph-like images were treated as definitive evidence of an individual's involvement in particular activities."
 In one instance, a Swiss politician, barely avoided public scandal when he was photographed in 2009 on Google Street View walking with a woman who was not his wife – the woman was actually his secretary.
 Similar situations occur when Street View provides high-resolution photographs – and photographs hypothetically offer compelling objective evidence.
 But as the case of the Swiss politician illustrates, even supposedly compelling photographic evidence is sometimes subject to gross misinterpretation.
 This example further suggests that Google Street View may provide opportunities for privacy infringement and harassment through public dissemination of the photographs.
 Google Street View does, however, blur or remove photographs of individuals and private property from image frames if the individuals request further blurring and/or removal of the images.
-This request can be submitted for review through the "report a problem" button that is located on the bottom left-hand side of every image window on Google Street View; however, Google has made attempts to report a problem difficult by disabling the "Why are you reporting the street view" icon.
+This can be requested for review through the "Report a problem" button in the Google Street View window—as of August 2025, in the desktop browser's bottom right, or in the mobile app's 3-dot menu; however, Google has made attempts to report a problem difficult by disabling the "Why are you reporting the street view" icon.